lastefoto-ee/lastefoto-ee.github.io/content/en/post/what-to-wear-for-a-pregnancy-photoshoot/index.md

 {{< figure src="./pregnancy-photoshoot-2.jpg" title="Pregnancy photo shoot in Tallinn" >}}

-For photos in lingerie, any type of underwear is suitable - basic, sports, smart.
+For lingerie photo shoots, any type of underwear is suitable.
+You can use basic, sports, or smart lingerie.
 To use under dresses, take smooth (without lace and appliqués), seamless nude/beige lingerie.

-On top of the lingerie, you can put on an open shirt/jacket, put on jeans/trousers, shoes down.
+On top of the lingerie, you can put on an open shirt/jacket, put on jeans/trousers, or shoes.

 ## Plain dress

 _Emphasize the graceful lines of your figure_

 {{< figure src="./pregnancy-photoshoot-3.jpg" title="Pregnancy photoshoot in Vogue style in Tallinn" >}}

-_YES:_ Luxurious evening dresses are perfect for a Vogue-style pregnancy photo shoot.
+_YES:_ For a Vogue-style maternity photo shoot that is more timeless and classic, I suggest opting for a Luxurious evening dress.
-Even if it is not fully fastened, it does not matter, we will figure out how to hide it.
+Although your dress cannot be fully fastened, it does not matter; we will figure out how to hide this fact.

 _NO:_ Summer "floral print" dresses